Berbers and Islam: The Islamization Process

 Although the Quran is considered a "holy book" by the Tuareg, it cannot be denied that access to the book was and still is difficult due to a lack of Arabic language skills.
-The Nigerien population, who are stuck in a nomadic way of life, speak primarily the Tuareg language Tamasheq and write Tifinagh.
+The Nigerian population, who are stuck in a nomadic way of life, speak primarily the Tuareg language Tamasheq and write Tifinagh.
 Quran schools were and are reserved for young men.
 Attendance is irregular, as many Tuareg are still nomadic today.
 Centuries-old mosques exist in Gao, Agadez and Timbuktu, and a few in southern Ahaggar and in the Aïr, but they are not used nearly as much as in other Muslim areas.
 Most people avoid visiting a mosque.
 Instead, an area of ground is cleaned and enclosed with a circle of loose stones.
 This place is then used for religious ceremonies.
 In these barren conditions, prayers are said facing Mecca.
 Pilgrimages to Mecca, on the other hand, are mostly rejected because they are seen as purely a matter of prestige.
 Ramadan is interpreted generously, often with the argument that the people suffer from hunger too often outside of the fasting month or that the Tuareg, as "travellers" (nomads), are free of such duties.
 Overall, scientists attest that the Tuareg have a superficial relationship to the religion of Islam.